This post was updated on September 29, 2020 to reflect changes since the initial announcement.

 KnowledgeWorks’ 2020 Personalized Community Fellows are:

 Karyn is an instructional leader who empowers teachers to facilitate personalized learning experiences.
 After 15 years in the classroom, Karyn shifted her focus to drive systematic change in Title 1 districts in Illinois and Arizona and redefine traditional education.
-Currently, as an instructional coach, Karyn mentors teachers and facilitates job-embedded professional development in student-centered learning, literacy, data-based decision making and technology-enhanced instructional practices.
-Karyn earned her bachelor’s degree from the University of Illinois and has master’s degrees in both Curriculum & Instruction and Educational Leadership.
+Prior to her new role with Tuscon Unified School District, Karyn served as an instructional coach for Amphitheater Public Schools.
+In this role, Karyn mentored teachers and facilitated job-embedded professional development in student-centered learning, literacy, data-based decision making and technology-enhanced instructional practices.
+Karyn earned her bachelor’s degree from the University of Illinois and has master’s degrees in both Curriculum and Instruction and Educational Leadership.

 Christal Buckley, Teaching and Learning Coordinator / AVID District Director